edlongman/inet/tutorials/queueing/doc/Server.rst

 Server
 ======

-In this test, packets are passed through from the source to the sink periodically (randomly) by an active packet processor (PacketServer).
+In this step, packets are passed through from the source to the sink periodically (randomly) by an active packet processor (PacketServer).
 The packets are generated by a passive packet source (PassivePacketSource) and consumed by a passive packet sink (PassivePacketSink).